dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

 Thereby, new tokens must be distributed to a large community to ensure proper decentralization of the voting power.
 There are of course many ways to do so.

-The current SNS version provides one simple way to achieve this: a developer can hand over their dapp to the NNS and ask it to start a decentralization swap for the newly created SNS.
+The SNS provides one simple way to achieve this: a developer can hand over their dapp to the NNS and ask it to create an SNS and start a decentralization swap for it.
+The decentralization swap collects ICP from participants and distributes the voting power of the SNS among participants by swaping the ICP for (staked) SNS tokens.

-We first explain the decentralization swap and then the stages for an SNS launch.
+We first explain the decentralization swap in more detail and then all the stages of an SNS launch.

 ## Key concepts